jean-pierreBoth/edlib-rs/README.md

 ## Tests

 Some tests in module edlib.rs can serve as basic examples.
+Please note that cargo test must be run with variable EDLIB_DIR set.
 In directory examples there is also a small version of the edlib edaligner module (see apps/aligner in edlib installation dir) which runs on
 Fasta files containing only one sequence as contained in the **edlib** directory *test_data*.
 Contrary to the edlib version the module given a query and a target sequence runs the 3 modes (normal/NW, prefix/SHW and infix/HW) in one pass.